-This course explores the some of the legal and ethical issues affecting health care in America.
-The course includes an introduction and overview of key legal concepts and the exploration of selected issues including Financing Indigent Care, Patient Rights, Informed Consent/Refusal of Treatment,Tort Reform, End-of-Life Decision Making, Termination of Life Support, Do Not Resuscitate Orders and Patient and Provider Relations.
+Students in this course will critically examine some of the legal and ethical issues affecting health care in America.
+The course includes an introduction and overview of key legal concepts and the exploration of selected issues including: Financing Indigent Care, Patient Rights, Informed Consent/Refusal of treatment, Tort Reform, End-of-Life Decision Making, Termination of Life Support, Do Not Resuscitate Orders, and Patient and Provider Relations.
+Upon completion, students will have an enhanced understanding regarding the relationship between law and ethics as they relate to the complex world of health care.